breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 | next pattern | ` 0 `  | ` 1 `  | ` 1 `  | ` 0 `  | ` 1 ` | ` 1 `  | ` 1 `  | ` 0 `  |

-We can think of this machine as sliding over the tape, replacing the centermost cell in each matching substring with the second value.
+We can think of this machine as sliding over the tape, and replacing the centermost cell in each matching substring with the second value.
+Depending on the initial state the rewrite pattern, these machines can produce many visually interesting patterns, and some have spent a great deal of effort [cataloguing](https://en.wikipedia.org/wiki/A_New_Kind_of_Science) families of CA and their behavior.
 Following [Robinson (1987)](http://wpmedia.wolfram.com/uploads/sites/13/2018/02/01-1-15.pdf), we can also define an ECA inductively, using a recurrence relation:

 $$
 a_i^{(t)} = \sum_j s(j)a_{i-j}^{(i-j)} \mod 2
 $$

-This might remind us of a certain operation from digital signal processing, called a [discrete convolution](https://en.wikipedia.org/wiki/Convolution#Discrete_convolution).
+This characterization might remind us of a certain operation from digital signal processing, called a [discrete convolution](https://en.wikipedia.org/wiki/Convolution#Discrete_convolution).
 We read $$f * g$$ as "$$f$$ convolved by $$g$$":

 $$
 (f * g)[n] = \sum_{m=-\infty}^{\infty} f[m]g[n-m]
 $$

 Here $$f$$ is our state and $$g$$ is called a "kernel".
-Similar to the λ-calculus, this system also is [known to be universal](https://wpmedia.wolfram.com/uploads/sites/13/2018/02/15-1-1.pdf).
-Disregarding efficiency, we could encode any computable function as an initial state and mechanically apply Rule 110 to simulate a TM, λ-calculus, or any other TC system for that matter.
+Similar to the λ-calculus, this language also is [known to be universal](https://wpmedia.wolfram.com/uploads/sites/13/2018/02/15-1-1.pdf).
+Disregarding efficiency, we could encode any computable function as an initial state and mechanically apply [Rule 110](https://en.wikipedia.org/wiki/Rule_110) to simulate a TM, λ-calculus, or any other TC system for that matter.

 <center>
 <a href="https://www.wolframphysics.org/technical-introduction/equivalence-and-computation-in-our-models/correspondence-with-other-systems/#p-385"><img align="center" width="75%" src="../images/graph_ca.png"/></a>